 Panhandle Start Points include Carrabelle, Apalachicola, St Joe Bay, Panama City or Destin.
 When you are ready to position yourself for the jump you can continue in the Florida protected waterway of the ICW or leap frog in the Gulf from port to port.
 From Mobile Bay to Apalachicola you can follow the ICW with great anchorages all along the way.
 In Pensacola you will find the Naval Aviation Museum for the aircraft buff waiting for a weather window.
 My vote is to start out at anchor in the bay at Apalachicola then head out via Government Cut when you’ve determined is your best time of day to start the crossing to arrive in daylight.
 Or you can start a bit further up the river in a marina and enjoy dinner ashore with fresh Apalachicola Oysters and ride your bike around this quaint little town.

 Prepare with Spares!
 There’s Murphy’s Law to contend with so try to have everything you need to keep the engines running.
 You can always get food etc when you make landfall.
 Jack straps, body harness, tether, fuel filters, belts and anything else you can think of to keep everyone aboard smiling.
+If you aren’t comfortable with your maintenance skills then join us soon for our seminar Introduction to Boat Systems.

 Now get ready for the JUMP.
 Try to find a BUDDY BOAT to cruise with that is your size and speed.
 At 6 to 8 knots you can count on travel during the night so we recommend starting out midday with intentions of making landfall again by mid-morning.
 That means traveling through the night out in the Gulf of Mexico.
 If you draft 4 feet or more we wouldn’t do it any other way.
 The big bend is just too shallow for our comfort.
 You also may wish to define what IS a buddy boat so expectations are clear before you need to rely on that new buddy.